from small one page howto to huge articles all in one place

 Servers might respond with Content-Encoding even without getting a Accept-Encoding: in the request.
 Servers might respond with a different Content-Encoding than what was asked for in the request.

-The Content-Length: servers send for a compressed response is supposed to indicate the length of the compressed content so when auto decoding is enabled it may not match the sum of bytes reported by the write callbacks (although, sending the length of the non-compressed content is a common server mistake).
+The Content-Length: header field servers send for a compressed response is supposed to indicate the length of the compressed content so when auto decoding is enabled it may not match the sum of bytes reported by the write callbacks (although, sending the length of the non-compressed content is a common server mistake).

 The application does not have to keep the string around after setting this option.